Wednesday, 27 June 2018

 Eventually, I photocopied the dustjacket and made a new one for my coverless book, which it wore for many years until I recently obtained a spare original dustjacket from yet another copy of the same book someone gave me.
 I'd had the cover I made for so long that I was loath to part with it, so I made yet another cover, put it on the third book, and gave it to a pal.

 And now I have a confession to make: I didn't really need to impart all that tedious detail to you, but conciseness has never been my strong point and I always feel compelled to tell the complete story, not just the relevant highlights.
-It refreshes my own memory of events and allows me to relive them to some degree, though I appreciate it must be rather boring for the rest of you.
+It refreshes my own memory of events and allows me to relive them to some degree, though I appreciate it must be rather boring for the rest of you Crivvies.
 However, you'll now be glad to know (if you haven't already jumped over to someone else's blog) that we're now coming to the point.

 Recently, on eBay, an American seller was offering the revised and expanded 2nd edition of the book for a little more than I wanted to pay.
 The 1st edition of the book from 1972 (not 1971, despite what letter #2 says) covered Dr. NO to DIAMONDS Are FOREVER, whereas the 2nd edition from 1981 included LIVE & LET DIE up to MOONRAKER - just four extra chapters.
-I sat on it for several weeks to see if it would sell, and if not, whether it might be reduced in price.
+I sat on it for several weeks to see if it would sell, and if not, whether it might be reduced in price a bit.
 In the end, I made the seller an offer, and he made a counter offer which I accepted, so the book will be winging its way to me very shortly.
 "Well, goody for you," you're probably thinking, "but why bother us with the news?"

 Here's why.
 I simply find it astounding that, 34 years after first learning of the 2nd edition, I'm now, finally, going to be the proud owner of it.
 Of course, that 34 years feels like no more than four or five to me, but that's a conversation we've had before on this blog (and will doubtless have again, but not right now).
-So rejoice with and for me, as a long-wished-for item finally joins me at Castel Robsono to take its place beside its predecessor.
+So rejoice with and for me, as a long-wished-for item finally joins me at Castel Crivens to take its place beside its predecessor.
 It's just a shame that the author, JOHN BROSNAN, is no longer with us, as I'd have loved to see a 3rd edition covering all the BOND movies right up to DIE ANOTHER DAY, before the series was needlessly rebooted and internal continuity was thrown to the dogs.

 If anybody's interested, there's another copy (typical - you wait 34 years, and then two come along at once) of the 2nd edition on eBay at the moment.
 The asking price? £75.